Bujuhu/puush-screenshot/README.md

 puush-screenshot
 ====================

-A basic bash script to autoupload screenshots on Linux.
+A basic bash script to autoupload screenshots to Puush on Linux.

 Requirements
 ------------